Vacation Rental Housekeeper Spills the Beans

 JANE: Wrong again.
 The manager properties are busy all the time, and even get bookings in slow season.
 Owners don't.
 If I had to rely on owner rentals l would starve during the slow season.

-JANE: Every manager I work with is professional and respectful.
+JANE: Every manager I work with is respectful.
 Most owners are rude and treat me like their personal slave.
 As I tell you this I am wondering why I actually work for them (laughs.).
 And when a guest acts up or brings too many people, owners have the gall to ask me to go over and confront drunk people.
 I just won't do it.
-Its dangerous.
+That is too dangerous.

 JANE: In our area, the police won't come out unless its an actual crime.
 Putting too many people in a home is not a crime.

-VRIA: In doing this interview it sounds like you are biting the hand that feeds you.
+VRA: In doing this interview it sounds like you are biting the hands that feeds you, by talking about owners?

-JANE: Yes, but I just think owners need to know the truth about how difficult this business is before they jump in.
+JANE: I just think owners need to know the truth about how difficult this business is before they jump in.

-JANE: It is if you know what you are doing and hire a pro to take care of everything.
-By the way, when I go on vacation I would never rent a place from an owner directly.> VRIA: Why not?
 JANE: When I travel far from home, I want a manager just down the street not hundreds or thousands of miles away.
 What would a distant owner do if the oven or AC quits?
 Or the water is bad?
-Or the neighbors are nosey.
-I'll take a professional manager everytime.
+Or the neighbors are noisy.
+I'll take a professional manager every time.